 While it’s nice that we feel that way, the day we find a sit in Japan, the message to the homeowner will not be “omg we loooove Japan and that’s why you should choose us.”
 Loving Japan does not make us good house sitters.

-We’re amazed how often we hear that homeowners received responses that only talked about the sitter and how well the sit would work for them.
+We’re amazed at how often we hear that homeowners received responses that only talked about the sitter and how well the sit would work for them.

 This isn’t to say that you can’t talk about how excited you’d be to visit the place where the homeowner lives.
 People love when you’re interested in their town or city.
 But leave it towards the end, and focus on what you have to offer the homeowner first.
 We’ve done this many times and find it’s nice to sign off by including a bit about why we want to visit their region in particular.